 |About the Contributor(s)||Karen Ehman

-Karen is a Proverbs 31 Ministries author and speaker, as well as a writer for their Encouragement For Today online devotions that reach over one million women daily.
-She has written seven books including the popular LET.
+Karen Ehman is a Proverbs 31 Ministries speaker, a New York Times best-selling author, and a writer for Encouragement For Today, an online devotional that reaches over one million women daily.
+She has written seven books including KEEP IT SHUT: What to Say, How to Say It & When to Say Nothing at All and LET.
 IT.
 GO: How to Stop Running the Show & Start Walking in Faith.
-Married to her college sweetheart Todd, together they raise their three sometimes quarrelsome but mostly charming children in the boondocks of central Michigan.
-There she enjoys antique hunting, cheering for the Detroit Tigers, and feeding the many teens who gather around her kitchen island for a taste of Mama Karen's cooking.
+Married to her college sweetheart Todd and the mother of three, she enjoys antique hunting, cheering for the Detroit Tigers, and feeding the many teens who gather around her kitchen island for a taste of Mama Karen's cooking.
+Connect with her at www.karenehman.com

 |Publish Date||Nov 13, 2012|